NickMarinade/acme-web-design/README.md

 Beginning to styling page in css, with adding "global" styling for a non specific sections.

 > "global" styling in a new branch "cssglobal"

+Adding media queries, so it looks good on mobile devices, plus final touches.

+> Adding Media queries to "cssglobal" branch